Ambrosys/os-matcher/docs/content/Usage/Execution.rst

 The fields are:

 - date/time
-- latitude
+- latitude (same CRS as used street map)
-- longitude
+- longitude (same CRS as used street map)
 - heading
-- velocity
+- velocity (in m/s)

 We reference the file as ``in/track.csv`` in the following.